vanHeemstraSystems/stripe-postman-headstart/README.md

 Make sure you have registered with [Stripe](stripe.com).

+Also, make sure you are in **Test Mode**, so not in Production Mode.
+This is indicated in the dashboard, where you will go next.

 Go to the following URL to collect the API secret key: https://dashboard.stripe.com/test/dashboard

 It will look something like: